KiloTheLoser/ikemen-combo-finder/README.md

 Some honest context about why:

 I can't code.
 I'm not a programmer, and I don't write the code in this repository myself.
-This entire project is built by relying heavily on AI — I describe what I want, it generates the code, and I test until something works.
+This entire project is built by relying heavily on AI — I describe what I want, it generates the code, and I test until something works (even this readme file is AI generated).
 Because of that, everything takes longer.
 What a real developer could do in an hour might take me days or weeks of trial and error.
 Some things stay broken for a long time simply because I don't always know how to fix them.
 Don't expect frequent updates.
 There is no roadmap, no release schedule, and no promises.
 Long silences between commits are normal here, not a sign that something big is coming.
 So, with all that in mind: